Abohar

 Abohar is a city and municipal corporation in the Fazilka district of Punjab, situated southeast of Fazilka.
 It lies near the India–Pakistan border.
 According to the 2011 Census of India, Abohar’s population was 145,302.

 The city and its suburbs are known for kinnow production, with the Abohar belt alone contributing up to 60% of Punjab’s total kinnow output.
 Lahore, Pakistan, lies to the west-northwest of Abohar, at a straight-line distance of approximately 156–157 km (98 miles).

 History

 In Book II of the Ain-i-Akbari, Abohar (Persian: ابوهر, transliterated as Abuhar) appears as a pargana under the Sarkar of Sirhind, within the Subah of Delhi.
 The Sarkar of Sirhind was an important administrative and military division of the Delhi Subah, functioning as a strategic gateway to the empire’s northwestern frontiers.
 Abohar’s classification as a pargana reflects its established role as a fiscal jurisdiction, with defined territorial limits, inhabited settlements, and assessed land (zamin) revenues.

 Connections with Firoz Shah Tughluq

 This city developed a deeper connection with Tughluqs.
 Firoz Shah Tughluq's mother Bibi Naila was from Abohar and Tughlaq's court historian Shams-i Siraj 'Afif lived here.

-Ibn Battuta's mention

-Ibn Battuta when travelled India, he mentioned in his book as 'Abohar was the first town in the Hindustan, even it was in a desert', when he travelled in 1341 A.D.
-But this varies translation to translation of the Rehla.